 Many truck stops, cardlocks, and a few gas stations offer the product.
-While gas stations and truck stops offer this product to everyone, cardlocks like Pacific Pride and CFN cater to commercial industries by offering their members access to dyed diesel at wholesale-based pricing.
-We have created a list of CFN locations that offer off road diesel, which you can find here.
+While gas stations and truck stops offer this product to everyone, cardlocks like Pacific Pride and CFN cater to commercial industries by offering their fuel card customers access to dyed diesel at wholesale-based pricing.
+We created a list of CFN locations that offer off road diesel.
 You can also use the CFN app to look up sites by using the “dyed diesel” category under filters.
 This will create a map of nearby locations and give you turn-by-turn directions to the site of your choosing.

 Since off road diesel does not include fuel taxes in your purchase, this is an automatic savings that applies to each gallon.
 The total savings that comes with utilizing this strategy depends on your state’s total diesel taxes, and ranges anywhere from 33 cents per gallon to 96 cents per gallon.
 To see a full breakdown of your state’s taxes and fees, please refer to our fuel taxes by state resource page.
 This will give you an idea of how much you will save at the pump.